 Generation

 Extend the generation related ratings and capacity values to have fractional MW values.
+1/22/19 this is needed for some implementation and should be discussed further.
+Maybe be implemented as optional.

 How far should fractional MW support go within the NITS Model?
 Included for load forecasts?

 More robust handling of groups?
 Multiple groups supported?
 Given generator in more than one group?
+1/22/19 further discussion needed to see if there is a need and how this would be done at a plant level vs units.

 Load

 Is there a need for a mechanism for the TP to ‘counteroffer’ the amount of load that can be taken under the service agreement?
+1/22/19 to be discussed in the application discussion paper

 If TP cannot serve all requested load, is there a need to be able to document/post a limitation to the total load served as firm NITS under the application, i.e., a posted load MW limit over time?
 Forecast is not visible, should any limitation, if posted, be visible to all?
+1/22/19 to be discussed in the application discussion paper

 Block ability to modify POD/Sink of a defined load?
+1/22/19 to be discussed in the application discussion paper

 Resource

 Extend the Resource attributes that may be modified.
 Title Area has been one problem area.
+1/22/19 this item is in scope and should be discussed further.

 Require a binding of Generation to Resource as a static attribute rather than an on-the-fly association of the generation to Resource via the DNR?
+1/22/19 this item is in scope and should be discussed further.

 Application

 The current standards require all components submitted with the initial application up to COMPLETED to be either rejected or approved before the entire application can be confirmed.
 Should this be relaxed such that the TP can leave some portions of the application in a STUDY condition while proceeding to approve/confirm an interim service agreement while those other components are studied, construction planned/completed, etc.?
+1/22/19 to be discussed in the application discussion paper

 Secondary Service

 Allow secondary service to POD/Sinks other than a defined load?
+1/22/19 this item is out of scope and no further discussion needed.

 DNR List template

 Remove GEN_LOCATION, GEN_NAME and GEN_MAXCAPACITY; GEN_MAXCAPACITY that causes lots of headaches with profiled.
+1/22/19 this item is in scope and should be discussed further in conjunction with the posting requirements in CFR 37.6.
+If this can be done maybe with the exception of the GEN_NAME.

 Eliminate things that can be profiled except the DNR Capacity.

 Relax ability to add/edit comment fields on confirmed requests – in general.
+01/22/19 this item has already been incorporated in the recommendation